-For spring-block models, the hypothesis made on the properties of the contacts are crucial to determine the behaviour of the model.
+For spring-block models, the hypothesis made on the properties of the contacts are crucial to determine the behavior of the model.
 While few studies were devoted to foreshocks, many model developments were derived from the goal of reaching a proper description of aftershocks.
 It was soon realized that contact aging is important.
-Since the pioneering work of Dieterich (1972), this is one of the most accepted mechanisms of aftershocks.
-The first approach was to explicitly introduce a time-dependent friction coefficient using an expression deduced from experimental observations (Dieterich 1979a,b).
-This approach further evolved in a rate- and state-dependent representation of the fault constitutive properties (Ruina 1983; Marone 1988; Dieterich 1994).
-In these approaches, the friction coefficient depends on a state variable θ and the model is completed by a deterministic differential equation which determines the time dependence of the state variable.
+Since the pioneering work of (Dieterich, 1972) this is one of the most accepted mechanisms of aftershocks.
+The first approach was to explicitly introduce a time-dependent friction coefficient using an expression deduced from experimental observations (Dieterich, 1979a; Dieterich, 1979b).
+This approach further evolved in a rate- and state-dependent representation of the fault constitutive properties (Ruina, 1983; Marone, 1988; Dieterich, 1994).
+In these approaches the friction coefficient depends on a state variable θ and the model is completed by a deterministic differential equation which determines the time dependence of the state variable.
 The meaning of this state variable depends on the model.
-It can be the time of contact or velocity (Marone et al. 1991; Dieterich 1994), but it can also be the local slip (Ruina 1983).
-Recent studies testing these two approaches (Helmstetter & Shaw 2009) have shown that both evolution laws produce qualitatively similar behaviours (afterslips, slow earthquakes and aftershocks) but that the slip law is more unstable than the aging law.
-Velocity strengthening has also been involved to explain some features of post-seismic slip (Perfettini & Ampuero 2008).
+It can be the time of contact or velocity (Marone, 1991; Dieterich, 1994), but it can also be the local slip (Ruina, 1983).
+Recent studies testing these two approaches (Helmstetter & Shaw, 2009) have shown that both evolution laws produce qualitatively similar behaviors (afterslips, slow earthquakes, aftershocks) but that the slip law is more unstable than the aging law.
+Velocity strengthening has also been involved to explain some features of post-seismic slip (Perfettini & Ampuero, 2008).
 Introducing a state variable appeared therefore as an essential step to describe the experimental observations on earthquakes, in particular the aftershocks and their distribution.
-However, the diversity of the proposals for the evolution of the state variable shows that the choice of the best description is still an open problem.
-Our approach proceeds along the same idea that a contact has internal degrees of freedom, with two major differences (Braun & Peyrard 2013).
-First, the internal state of a contact evolves according to a stochastic equation (eq.
-1), instead of a deterministic differential equation.
+However the diversity of the proposals for the evolution of the state variable shows that the choice of the best description is still an open problem.
+Our approach proceeds along the same idea that a contact has internal degrees of freedom, with two major differences (Braun & Peyrard, 2013).
+First the internal state of a contact evolves according to a stochastic equation, Eq.
+(1), instead of a deterministic differential equation.
 This takes into account the influence of external phenomena, such as for instance some tremors in the earth crust that could come from far away, and it models the fluctuations at the scale of the local contacts.
 Second, the description of a contact is based from a underlying physical model at a smaller scale.
-The idea is that, as explained above, at the scale of a fault a contact is actually a macrocontact which is the result of a large number of local contacts.
-Within this viewpoint, the laws of friction can be established from a master equation describing the breaking and reforming of the many microcontacts (Braun & Peyrard 2010).
-The interest of this approach that it provides a basis to include the physical properties of the local contacts, for instance the formation of chemical bonds, or local plasticity, in the properties of the macrocontacts which enter in the spring-block model, instead of postulating an equation for the state variable.
+The idea is that, as explained above, at the scale of a fault a contact is actually a macro-contact which is the result of a large number of local contacts.
+Within this viewpoint, the laws of friction can be established from a master equation describing the breaking and re-forming of the many micro-contacts (Braun & Peyrard, 2010).
+The interest of this approach that it provides a basis to include the physical properties of the local contacts, for instance the formation of chemical bonds, or local plasticity, in the properties of the macro-contacts which enter in the spring-block model, instead of postulating an equation for the state variable.

 Second, we incorporate the elasticity of the slider.
-The standard BK model assumes that, when a contact breaks, the released stress is arbitrarily redistributed among neighbouring contacts.
-Actually, this redistribution is due to the elastic interaction between the contacts and depends on the 3-D deformation of the slider, which cannot be rigorously treated, neither analytically nor numerically, unless the full geometry of the fault is taken into account.
-Instead, here we use the 1-D model, where the slider is divided in two layers as proposed in Braun & Scheibert (2014) and Braun & Tosatti (2014), which gives a reasonable approximation of the exact behaviour.
+The standard BK model assumes that, when a contact breaks, the released stress is arbitrarily redistributed among neighboring contacts.
+Actually this redistribution is due to the elastic interaction between the contacts and depends on the three-dimensional deformation of the slider, which cannot be rigorously treated, neither analytically nor numerically, unless the full geometry of the fault is taken into account.
+Instead, here we use the one-dimensional model, where the slider is divided in two layers as proposed in (Braun & Scheibert, 2014; Braun & Tosatti, 2014), which gives a reasonable approximation of the exact behavior.